Below are some of the most frequently asked questions about the Energy Efficiency Jobs in America annual reports.

 A: Energy efficiency employment covers jobs in both the production of energy-saving products and the provision of services that reduce end-use energy consumption.
 These services include not only the manufacture of ENERGY STAR® appliances and other ENERGY STAR labeled products, but also building design and contracting services that provide insulation, improve natural lighting, and reduce overall energy consumption across homes and businesses.

 Jobs in sales and professional services (e.g., in finance/accounting, architecture, engineering, software development and R&D) are also included, as well as a tiny percentage of “other” jobs such as nonprofit organizational positions.

 Energy efficiency jobs are predominantly focused on how effectively energy is used; i.e., how well a system cools or heats a building, and how to reduce waste via advanced materials and smart technology.
-You may consider the report a point-in-time count of workers directly employed in energy efficiency at the close of 2018.

 Q: Are any energy efficiency jobs excluded from Energy Efficiency Jobs in America?

 A: Yes.
 The report is a conservative estimate.
 It captures only jobs using certified energy efficiency products or those installed according to ENERGY STAR guidelines, and high-performance building materials.
 Jobs in advanced transportation and electric grid technologies, water or waste management are omitted, among other categories.
 Indirect or induced employment are not modeled or estimated.
-Also excluded are jobs related to vehicle fuel efficiency and the 4.2 million jobs related to efficient manufacturing processes.
+Also excluded are jobs related to vehicle fuel efficiency and the jobs related to efficient manufacturing processes.

 Q: How do energy efficiency job numbers compare to other industries?